 To enquire about an Author Visit, contact Kat via the contact form below.
 (Your information is not visible to the public.)
 Kathryn is also registered with SpeakersInk, Becky’s Literary Bookings and Creative Net.

 • Any questions you may have

 • Contact details

-Fees are set by the Australian Society of Authors.
+Kathryn works to Australian Society of Author rates.
 Travel and accommodation are extra, as required.
-If other schools within your area are also interested in an event, expenses can be shared amongst schools, to minimise costs.
+If other schools/organisations within your area are also interested in an event, expenses can be shared amongst schools, to minimise costs.

 “What the students learned was phenomenal!
 As an added bonus, staff came away just as inspired as the students and feeling far more confident in their ability to teach and create poetry.”
 Megan Daley – Librarian, St Aidan’s Anglican Girl School